Return to Books

 This focused approach allows companies to make decisions and take actions that align with their core strengths and passions.

-• Example: A company identifying its core competency in customer service and building its strategy around becoming the best in that area.
+• A company identifying its core competency in customer service and building its strategy around becoming the best in that area.

-• Example: Aligning all business activities with the company’s passion for innovation and excellence in a specific field.
+• Aligning all business activities with the company’s passion for innovation and excellence in a specific field.

 A Culture of Discipline